rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

 ![Path](media/folder-path.png)

-2. Search for notepad from the start menu and paste the following content :
+2. Search for notepad from the start menu, then remove and paste with the following content :

 ```java